 A complete recap report of all entries made by type of journal.

-Copy of the statement from SHRF investments detailing all activity in the investments held by the IFBW State Headquarters Reserve Fund.
+Copy of the statement from the Federation Investment Fund detailing all activity in the investments held by the IFBWC Federation Investment Fund.

-The Treasurer is responsible for ensuring the official financial files for the Federation annually include the bank reconciliations performed by the paid accountant, the SHRF investment schedule, and the journal entries provided by the paid accountant.
+The Treasurer is responsible for ensuring the official financial files for the Federation annually include the bank reconciliations performed by the paid accountant, the Federation Investment Fund schedule, and the journal entries provided by the paid accountant.

 The Treasurer is also responsible for ensuring the monthly financial reports received from the paid accountant are distributed to the Web Mistress, the Finance Committee and all Executive Committee members.
-Treasurer will ensure copies of the monthly SHR investment statement are sent to all SHR fund committee members.
+Treasurer will ensure copies of the monthly Federation Investment Fund statement are sent to all Federation Investment Fund committee members.

 AUDIT/REVIEW

-Audit/Review Quote - In early December, the Treasurer should request a proposal from the CPA Firm involved in the prior year audit/review, as well as up to two (2) additional firms (If the current contract for audit/review is expiring — most are more than one year contracts).
+Audit/Review Quote - In early December, the Treasurer should request a proposal from the CPA Firm involved in the prior year audit/review, as well as up to two (2) additional firms (If the current contract for audit/review is expiring — most are more than one-year contracts).
 The request should clearly state the time requirement of having the audit/review report available in time for the interim board meeting, including setting a date to allow time for a draft copy of the audit/review to be reviewed by the Treasurer and the President.

 AUDIT/REVIEW FIELDWORK